Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 - Subjective Data (Medical History, Allergies, Pain)

 These initial observations are crucial for evaluating the patient’s mental state.
 Use this time to gather subjective data from the patient, understanding their reasons for the visit.
 Ask them about their feelings or the purpose of their visit to the doctor.
+This is part of the nursing assessment for beginners as it helps you understand the patient’s needs.

 2. Vital Signs

 After engaging with the patient, seek permission to measure their vital signs.
-Collecting vital signs is the first physical interaction with the patient during the assessment.
+Collecting vital signs is the first physical interaction with the patient during the physical assessment.

 Tip: Always request permission before touching the patient and explain the purpose of each assessment.
+This is a key step in the nursing head-to-toe assessment checklist.

 3. Hair/Skin/Nails